 The FEA project is also funded by the Burke Foundation, the Geraldine R. Dodge Foundation, and the Princeton Area Community Foundation.

-tMHFA is an evidence-based training program brought to the United States by the National Council for Behavioral Health and supported by Lady Gaga’s Born This Way Foundation.
+tMHFA is an evidence-based training program brought to the United States by the National Council for Mental Wellbeing and supported by Lady Gaga’s Born This Way Foundation.
 The training teaches teens in grades 10-12 how to identify, understand and respond to signs of mental health and substance use challenges and crises among their friends.
 The training gives teens the skills to have supportive conversations with their friends and get a responsible and trusted adult to take over as necessary.

 The funding would allow the organizations to train students at 50 high schools or youth organizations with the goal of reaching 18,750 students.